KeckObservatory/RemoteObserving/README.md

             vncargs: '-passwd=/home/observer/.vnc/passwd'
             ```

 - **Soundplay Configuration:** For compatible systems, uncomment the `soundplayer` line to specify which compiled executable for soundplay to use.
-Other operating systems sometimes need other soundplay versions, contact `mainland_observing@keck.hawaii.edu` for help configuring this value if needed.
+Other operating systems sometimes need other soundplay versions, contact `remote-observing@keck.hawaii.edu` for help configuring this value if needed.
 Also, if your local machine's path to the aplay executable is non-standard, specify that in the aplay value.
     - At the moment, the default Linux executable seems to work for CentOS and Ubuntu Linux.
     - For macOS, use the settings as described in the `keck_vnc_config.yaml` section which specify a specific soundplay executable and a specific aplay calling format:
         ```